danby14/tvFront/README.md

+# Predict Tv

+Where users face-off against friends and foes in a competition to see who can best predict which new TV shows will last the longest.

+*This repo is for the frontend code.
+Server-side code can be found at https://github.com/danby14/tvBack.*

+## Uses
+- Bulma and custom styles
+- React-router for navigation
+- React-hook-form for forms
+- React Player to watch show trailers
+- Axios to communicate with the backend
+- React share to recruit new users to a league

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: